MehrnazM/HookDrop/README.md

 # WebhookX

-> 🚧 **This project is actively under development.** Features and structure may change as new phases are completed.

 A developer-first webhook debugger built for the full dev-to-prod lifecycle.

 WebhookX gives you an instant, anonymous webhook receiver — called a **Drop** — with zero signup required.
 Point any third-party service (Stripe, GitHub, Shopify, Twilio) at your Drop URL and inspect every request in real time.